Webinar – 5 Steps to Achieving COSHH Compliance

 - Summarize your hazards by department/ area

-- Substitute or eliminate you major hazards – Carcinogenic Mutagenic Reprotoxic (CMR)
+- Fix the big problems first: – Substitute or eliminate you major hazards – Carcinogenic Mutagenic Reprotoxic (CMR) – Are your main controls sufficient by department, storage, labelling, PPE etc.

-- Are your main controls sufficient by department, storage, labelling, PPE etc. - The CoSHH assessment remains the primary source of information, where you’re staff go to understand how to use the chemical
+- The COSHH assessment remains the primary source of information, where you’re staff go to understand how to use the chemical

 - Using a system like chemical manager can simplify the laborious task of sourcing your SDS and compiling hazard information

-4. Complete your CoSHH Assessments
+Complete your COSHH Assessments

 - Best practice is to use as much multiple choice option as possible